parphyonov/Personal-Profile-Page/README.md

 1.3.1 Links to new profile image and background image are set;

 1.3.2 The class "profile-image" was left intact on my profile image.

+2.1 The name was personalized;

+2.2 Background section was personalized;

+2.3 Goals section was personalized.